texanmason/texanmason.github.io/_posts/2019-08-12-lets-talk-about-booze.markdown

 Article 508 raises even more questions:
 * How far reaching are we defining "occupied or used by any Lodge?"
 Is this for any building, that's been used by any lodge, for any purpose whatsoever, at any time?
 Is this only for lodges that permanently meet in a building on a consistent basis?
 * How do we define "small quantities?"
 * When we say, "observance of special occasions required by existing regulations," what do we mean?
 How do we define what a special occasion is?
-Are Moslah Shrine stated meeting dinners a special occasion that is required to be obvserved?
+Are Shrine stated meeting dinners a special occasion that is required to be obvserved?
+What about Scottish Rite Burns dinners?
 * What does it mean if a space is "properly leased for commercial purposes," and what is the range of "commercial purposes?"
+Does this include a one-time dining hall contract for a wedding reception?
 Does a non-profit company count?
 Is the space required to be leased to one business or organization exclusively?
 Can a lodge be the owner of a business that is properly leasing space from a lodge for commercial purposes?

 ### Gabe's Take